Art does not solve problems but makes us aware of their existence. It opens our eyes to see and our brain to imagine.

 Kerry Phillips is an installation artist whose artwork borders on performance and social practice.
 Phillips’ work with found objects is intuitive, often site-specific, and steeped in remembrance and storytelling.
 She uses common objects in unexpected ways, working collaboratively with viewer-participants to reveal an exchange of value, the importance and limitations of memory, and the vitality of play.

 Phillips earned an MFA from University of Arizona and has participated in numerous solo and group exhibitions, including at the Orlando Museum of Art, Locust Projects, Pérez Art Museum Miami, Museum of Contemporary Art North Miami, Boca Raton Museum of Art, and Bridge Red Projects.
-She has solo projects opening Summer 2023 at The Bass Museum and Locust Projects in 2024.
+Recent solo projects include: Coincidence of Sound (2025), LnS Gallery; The patience of ordinary things (2024), Locust Projects; Between the mundane & the miraculous (2023), Bass Museum; and the opening of The Things Lab a socially-engaged art installation and creative reuse center co-created with artist Susan Caraballo.

 cv